 Current treatment for headaches is over the counter medication, which can work in some cases.
 Headaches also response quite well to dietary and lifestyle changes.
 Migraines, however, are harder to treat with conventional medication, especially as the causes are not fully understood.
 Current medications used are either analgesics, anti-convulsants, beta-blockers or anti-depressants.
-Whilst these can help to an extent, they do not always work.
+Whilst these can help, they do not always work.
 They can also have a variety of side-effects, including; lethargy, palpitations, nausea, diarrhea, difficulty concentrating, dizziness, depression, insomnia, hair loss, reduced libido and impotence.

 Acupuncture for headaches and migraine